UniqueNetwork/unique_docs/docs/sdk-guides/nfts-how-to-create-and-tune-collection.md

 To create NFT collection you need to have initialized SDK client.
 [Here](./examplesSDK.md) you can learn how to get it.
 Also there you can find how to get the signer address, that you'll need to sign collection creation transaction.

-And for optional collection cover you'll need a _valid ipfs cid_ or your cover image.
+And for optional collection cover you'll need a _valid ipfs cid_ of your cover image.
 Read more about storing images, videos, etc [here](#todo).

 ## Simple collection creation